Next Start

 Want additional resources?
 Be sure to check out our auto technician interview tips and resume examples and template.

-From vehicle electronic technology to diagnostics and drivability, UTI’s 51-week Automotive Technology program is designed to equip you with the skills the industry says matters most.
+From vehicle electronic technology to diagnostics and drivability, UTI’s 51-week Automotive Technology program is designed to equip students with the skills the industry says matter most.
 To learn more, visit our program page and request information today.

 UTI Campuses That Offer Automotive Technician Training